intranda/goobi-workflow-plugins-en/step/intranda_step_rename_process.md

 ## Introduction
-This step plugin for Goobi workflow copies image folders to an external storage connected via sftp (ssh) and creates a file that causes Goobi workflow to display a warning in the task.
-The warning is displayed in the task details and in the metadata editor.
+This step plugin for Goobi workflow renames the process with the name specified in the configuration.
+You can also use variables from the Variable Replacer to define the renaming of processes.

 | Details |  |